astisilva/project-weather-app/README.md

 ## View it live

-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.
+- Link to the project https://frabjous-sawine-107040.netlify.app/